Former General Counsel, Boehringer Ingelheim & Baxter, and Text IQ Advisor

 An unspoken agreement sparked two decades of digital growth: as consumers, we gave away our data in exchange for free and hyper-targeted services.
 As the famous saying goes: "When the product is free, you're the product."
 Now this digital bargain has broken down, and new privacy regulations are entering the scene, like the California Consumer Privacy Act (CCPA) and the NY SHIELD Act.

 There are two basic ways for an enterprise to respond to these new regulations.
 One is reactive, and the other is proactive.

 In the reactive mode, businesses are bringing old data processes to new data challenges, like addressing Data Subject Requests at speed and at scale, and responding to data breaches in the GDPR's "long weekend" reporting period of 72 hours.
 They are combining manual review teams with decades-old search technology to do things that search was never built to do: reach into disparate databases and consolidate and correlate all the personal information (PI) it contains.

 While they’re building these new reactive processes, organizations are also building proactive processes.
 It is like rewiring the building while the electricity is still on.

-As the privacy-convenience tension stretches toward equilibrium, organizations are sorting through a lot of generalized excitement around AI, and seeking to “bring it in.”
-With the right advanced capabilities, these companies can choose to view GDPR as an opportunity rather than a threat.
-The data requirements of this sweeping regulation can provide a useful forcing function to transform a data strategy from the ground up.
+As the privacy-convenience tension reaches for equilibrium, organizations are sorting through a lot of generalized excitement around AI, and seeking to “bring it in.”
+With the right capabilities, these companies embrace GDPR as an opportunity rather than as a threat, and build a new data strategy from the ground up.